Veregorn/TOP-Battleship/README.md

 ## IA Info
 I have used a hunt and target strategy for a non human player.
 Details are explained at this source: http://www.datagenetics.com/blog/december32011/

+## Future Improvements to be Implemented
+Implement "Probability Density Functions" like suggested in [Data Genetics](http://www.datagenetics.com/blog/december32011/)

+ Create a 2 player option that lets users take turns by passing the device back and forth

+ Implement Drag & Drop ship placement